 Sabine owns and manages Active Synapses, a company specializing in Intercultural Networking based in Geneva.
 Sabine studied law with a specialization in International Humanitarian Law and Human Rights.
 She grew up in Geneva and has worked and lived in France, the USA and the German part of Switzerland.

-Her latest article, co-authored with colleagues from Thai and Swiss universities in 2019 on ‘Trustworthy Small and Medium-sized Enterprise Network Partners: Small and Medium-sized Enterprise Partnerships in the International Entrepreneurial Process’ is here: https://journals.sagepub.com/doi/10.1177/0972150919850414
+‘Trustworthy Small and Medium-sized Enterprise Network Partners: Small and Medium-sized Enterprise Partnerships in the International Entrepreneurial Process’ (2020), ‘Intercultural Knowledge and Leadership Skills’ (2020) and articles in the SIETAR Switzerland Journal.

 Susan’s research combines her areas of expertise to support others in mastering the challenges of culture and diversity in successful interactions for health care professionals and patients.

 In 2020 she co-authored, with Samuel van den Bergh and Shih Shih Wong, Intercultural Interactions for Health Professions / Interkulturelle Begegnungen in Gesundheitsberufen.
 This book takes a critical incident approach and contains 25 critical incidents with an accompanying intercultural analysis.
 Her latest article is The Profile of an Intercultural Competence Educator for Healthcare and Other Professions (2020).